bitgold7/bitcoin/doc/signet.md

 * Faucet: <https://signetfaucet.com/>
 * Block explorer: <https://mempool.space/signet>

-To join signet with a node built from this repository, start `bitcoind` with the `-signet` option.
+To join signet with a node built from this repository, start `bitgoldd` with the `-signet` option.
 The fixed challenge above is compiled in by default.